vmchale/pizarnik/tut/exp.md

 Pattern matching is different from a function returning values: it is a disjunctive product.
 By distinguishing polarity, i.e. disjunctions as arguments vs. return values, we get first-class patterns.
-Both the "left" and "right" aspects are reusable, can be named.
+Both the "left" and "right" aspects are first-class, can be named as functions are.

 In a similar vein, we can define